Founders Master Class: 7 Essential Steps for Startups

-This is a premier tutorial currently in use by top accelerators and incubators around the world.
-It is endorsed by Lean Startup creator Eric Ries, and our customers include 500 Startups, Singularity University, and the US Presidential Innovation Fellows.
-Whether you're a tech entrepreneur or simply learning how to apply lean principles, this course will set you on a productive path.
+This is a premier program, currently in use by accelerators and incubators around the world.
+It is endorsed by Lean Startup creator Eric Ries, and has been use by 500 Startups, Singularity University, and the Obama White House.
+Whether you're a tech entrepreneur or simply learning how to apply the principles of Lean Startup, this course will set you on a productive path.

-This is a HANDS-ON workshop, not just talks.
-Allow yourself extra time at the end of each step to do the work and move your company forward.
+This is a HANDS-ON workshop, not just talks — Allow yourself extra time at the end of each step to do the work and move your company forward.
 A complete set of handouts and worksheets is downloadable as PDF files.